 This fee structure is incredibly low when you consider that the average mutual fund MER is 2.5%.
 It’s not as cheap as doing things yourself, but you’re basically paying a low fee for the convenience.

-Justwealth started in 2015, but don’t let its newbie status fool you.
+Justwealth started in 2016, but don’t let its newbie status fool you.
 There are decades of hands-on experience behind the creation of this Canadian robo advisor including a Certified Investment Manager, a Certified Investment Analyst, and a Certified Financial Planner.
-It’s a strong, knowledgeable team who are more than capable of handling and taking care of your financial needs.
+It’s a strong, knowledgeable team that are more than capable of handling and taking care of your financial needs.

 Justwealth stands out from other Canadian robo advisors because each individual that signs up will receive a portfolio manager and support team.
 In addition, you can request financial planning services for free if you’re a client.
 Portfolio reviews are also free to anyone, client or not.
 According to Justwealth, they offer the largest portfolio collection of any robo advisor available in Canada; they offer 70 portfolio options using 42 different ETFs.